wpsocio/wp-projects/plugins/wptelegram-widget/src/readme.txt

 = Why Legacy Widget shows nothing? =

+<em>Legacy Widget</em> <strong>does not show</strong> the <strong>old messages</strong>.

-Legacy Widget does not show the old messages. you need to post something new into the group/channel and wait for 5 minutes for the messages to appear.
-If you are too impatient to wait for the results 😄, then open the URL given under **Tip!** (below the instructions) in your browser.
+You need to post something new into the group/channel and wait for 5 minutes for the messages to appear.

+If you are too impatient to wait for the results, open the URL under <strong>Tip!💡</strong> (below the instructions) in your browser.

+<strong>Note:</strong> Please ensure to follow the instructions given on the settings page correctly.

+= Why do I see my own website in the widget? =

+It means that there is something wrong with the permalinks on your website.

+Simply goto wp-admin > Settings > <strong>Permalinks</strong> and just <em>Save Changes.</em>

+That should fix it.
+If it doesn't, please let us know at [@WPTelegramSupport](https://t.me/WPTelegramSupport).

 == Screenshots ==